Experience the spirit of Jura at the island’s distillery

 A bit of history

-The original distillery has stood in its spot since 1810 when it was built by the Campbells of Jura.
+The original distillery has stood in its spot since 1810 when the Campbells of Jura built it.
 In the early 1900s, production stopped.
 To avoid paying taxes, the roofs were removed and the buildings fell to ruin.
 So it remained until the 1960s, when two local estate owners Robin Fletcher and Tony Riley-Smith rebuilt the distillery in an attempt to revive the local economy and provide jobs.
 The new venture ran its first spirit in April 1963.
 Ever since then, Jura Distillery has been using extra tall stills to create a unique range of whiskies, both smoky (peated) and sweet (lighter in style).

 The whiskies